 - Cardiomyopathy is independent of skeletal muscle disease in muscular dystrophy FASEB JOURNAL 2002; 16 (7): 1096-?

-- The sarcoglycan complex in striated and vascular smooth muscle COLD SPRING HARBOR SYMPOSIA ON QUANTITATIVE BIOLOGY 2002; 67: 389-397
+- The sarcoglycan complex in striated and vascular smooth muscle Cold Spring Harbor Symposium on Quantitative Biology COLD SPRING HARBOR LAB PRESS, PUBLICATIONS DEPT. 2002: 389–397

 Overexpression of gamma-sarcoglycan induces severe muscular dystrophy - Implications for the regulation of sarcoglycan assembly